wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab9/lab9.md

 05. Click **IWA Service**

-06. Click the Blue link **Download your IWA root CA certificate** ans save the file ){note}
+06. Click the Blue link **Download your IWA root CA certificate** ans save the file

+    !!!note
-    When the Warning is mentioned, click **Keep**)
+        When the Warning is mentioned, click **Keep**

 07. Click **Cancel** to close the properties of the Connector

-08. Let's now configure the Centrify Identity Platform Authentication Profile for client side login with MFA
+Let's now configure the Centrify Identity Platform Authentication *Profile* for client side login with MFA

 09. Use main menu on the left to navigate to *Settings > Authentication > Authentication Profiles*